phkoester/gaia/doc/text_file_guidelines.md

 Text lines should generally not exceed the width of 109.
 If they do, they should be wrapped.
 Wrapping may be omitted if it is either not feasible, as in Markdown table cells, or if wrapping would make the file less readable.
-For instance, formatted messages are often built and output in a single line of code without wrapping.
+For instance, lengthy formatted messages are usually built and output in a single line of code without wrapping.

 Where block indenting occurs in a text file, the standard indent is 2 spaces.
 This is also true for Rust code, which by default uses an indent of 4 spaces.